hacss/hacss.github.io/src/api-guide.md

 This plugin processes indexed variables, where the value changes by context, as in `font-size:$small; border-radius:$small;`.

-* `variables` an object mapping variable names to values, with an additional level of nesting to index by property, e.g.
+* `variables` `{Object}` An object mapping variable names to values, with an additional level of nesting to index by property, e.g.
   `{ "font-size": { small: "12px" }, "border-radius": { small: "4px" } }`
 * return: `{Function}` A Hacss-compatible plugin function